durw4rd/summer-hoops-scheduler/README.md

 **Offering Your Spot**
 1. Find your session in the schedule
 2. Click "Offer for grabs"
+3. If you have multiple slots, choose which ones to offer
-3. Other players can claim your spot
+4. Other players can claim your spot

 **Claiming Available Spots**
 1. Look for "Available: X" badges